pythonanywhere/help_pages/articles/SSHAccess.md

 ### Passwordless logins

-You can also use public/private keys in order to enable passwordless logins via SSH.
+You can also use public/private keys to enable passwordless logins via SSH.

 Just add your public keys to the file `~/.ssh/authorized_keys` -- it's a plain-text file with one key per line.

-If you don't have a public/pricate key pair yet, you can generate one by running the following command on your system:
+If you don't have a public/private key pair yet, you can generate one by running the following command on your system:

     $ ssh-keygen -t rsa -b 2048
     Generating public/private rsa key pair.
     Enter file in which to save the key (/home/username/.ssh/id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
     Your identification has been saved in /home/username/.ssh/id_rsa.
     Your public key has been saved in /home/username/.ssh/id_rsa.pub.

 Running the following command copies the generated keys to the pythonanywhere server:

     $ ssh-copy-id <username>@<ssh server hostname>
     <username>@<ssh server hostname>'s password:

 The next time you use `ssh <username>@<ssh server hostname>`, your password will not be prompted!